 - If you’re smoking a lot of meat at once – especially briskets or pork – the ambient temp might drop 10°F-20°F when you hit the Stall, due to all that evaporating moisture.

-- We highly recommend using some type of temperature reader; you need to know exactly hot this thing is running, and how close your meat is to being done.
+- We highly recommend using some type of multi-probe thermometer; you need to know exactly hot this thing is running, and how close your meat is to being done.

 - The barrel could benefit from installing additional pins at the bottom of the cooker, about 4 inches above the coals.
 That way, you could rest the cooking grate directly over the coals for high heat sears and more efficient grilling.
 If you’re handy, you could easily do it by drilling / welding in a bracket on your own.